 If your article is really interesting, well written and it hits the perfect spot for your target audience, they will stay with you even if you exceed 2000 or even 3000 words.
 They are interested, they want to know what you have to share.

 My answer to “What is the ideal length for a blog post?”

 My answer to the question is to write your article, cover all your main points and when you’re done, stop.
 Don’t waffle to try and reach a certain word count.
 When you’re done, you’re done.
-And if that’s 350 or 1750 words, so be it.
+If that’s 350 or 1750 words, so be it.

 The ideal length for a blog post also varies according to your blogging goals.
-Generally speaking, when it comes to SEO, longer form articles rank better.
-And shorter articles do better when it comes to engagement.
-So, find a happy medium that works for you and, more importantly, for your audience.
+Generally speaking, when it comes to SEO, longer form articles rank better on Google whereas shorter articles do better when it comes to engagement.
+Find a happy medium that works for you and, more importantly, for your audience.